NGLPteam/wdp-client/README.md

 - `/views/` - Composed components specific to routes.
 These components can fetch data.
 - `/svgs/` - Svgs, such as icons and logos

-Folders are lower case if they contain a collection of components, and camel case if they contain one component or a component with parent/child relationships, such as `MainNav` and `MainNav.Item`.
+Folders are lower case if they contain a collection of components, and camel case if they contain one component or a component with parent/child relationships.
 Components can be grouped into sub folders, ie `/atomic/buttons/` and `/composed/entities/`, but further nesting should be avoided.

 Folders that contain many components should have an `index.ts` file with default exports.
 Single components should be in a camel cased folder, with an index, stories, and styles file (if applicable).
 For example:

 ```
-components/global/MainNav
+components/global/Header
 index.tsx // Exports the component
-MainNav.tsx // Defines the component
+Header.tsx // Defines the component
-MainNav.stories.tsx // Storybook file
+Header.stories.tsx // Storybook file
 styles.ts // Styled components
 ```